-We at Talaia often receive questions on the mechanics of traffic classification engines and the accuracy of deep packet inspection products.
+At Talaia, we often receive questions about the mechanics of traffic classification engines and the accuracy of deep packet inspection products.
 Traffic classification refers to the identification of the layer 7 application responsible for network traffic.
 Traffic classification is traditionally achieved using deep packet inspection (DPI).
 In essence, this means matching traffic patterns that are known to belong to certain applications to packet contents.
 That is, capturing data packets, examining their contents, and checking if they conform to a known network protocol.
-A Comparison of Popular DPI Engines for Traffic Classification

 DPI engines are packaged in various forms, from software libraries to network appliances, and are a product of the effort of researchers and engineers who devote significant amounts of time to a) manually analyze network traffic and b) extract patterns that then DPI engines use to match packets to applications.